caproto/caproto/doc/source/basics.rst

-A :class:`VirtualCircuit` plays the same role for a TCP connection as the :class:`Broadcaster` played for UDP: we'll use it to interpret received bytes as Commands and to ensure that incoming and outgoing bytes abide by the protocol.
+A :class:`VirtualCircuit` plays the same role for a TCP connection as the :class:`Broadcaster` played for UDP: we'll use it to interpret received bytes as commands and to ensure that incoming and outgoing bytes abide by the protocol.

 .. ipython:: python